-3.0.2.
-Why there is a "Species Problem.
-The "species problem" is the problem of defining the nature of species taxa.
-Pluralists of the sort we are considering propose that there is no such nature, that instead there are many different, (approximately) equally methodologically important ways of demarcating species, each corresponding to a different legitimate way of understanding species level taxa.
+Why There Is a "Species Problem" The "species problem" is the problem of defining the nature of species taxa.
+Pluralists of the sort we are considering propose that there is no such nature-that, instead, there are many different, (approximately) equally methodologically important ways of demarcating species, each corresponding to a different legitimate way of understanding species-level taxa.
 If the solution is so easy, why does it represent a fairly recent proposal?

-One reason, no doubt, has been the admirably motivated, but (in the light of the complexity of homeostatic mechanism) ultimately fruitless, effort to establish something like a universally applicable "operational definition" of conspecificity (or at least a unitary formula which determines the relevant definition for any group of organisms) and to thereby establish consistency and uniformity of classificatory and nomenclatural practice.
+One reason, no doubt, has been the admirably motivated but (in the light of the complexity of homeostatic mechanisms) ultimately fruitless effort to establish something like a universally applicable "operational definition" of conspecificity (or at least a unitary formula that determines the relevant definition for any group of organisms) and thereby to establish consistency and uniformity of classificatory and nomenclatural practice.
 Arguably, the articulation of the species-as-individuals conception contributed to the plausibility of this project.
-If species are thought of as unique among the taxa in being evolutionary individuals in nature rather than human constructs (as many believe), then perhaps it is more plausible that a single unitary conception of conspecificity--defined in terms of the relevant notion of individuality--will be forthcoming.
+If species are thought of as unique among the taxa in being evolutionary individuals in nature rather than human constructs (as many believe), then perhaps it is more plausible that a single unitary conception of conspecificity-defined in terms of the relevant notion of individuality will be forthcoming.

 What I suspect, however, is that the main source of the species problem is practical.
-There are lots of disciplines which are like biology in that there are schemes of classification which--by themselves--are almost adequate for the satisfaction of a wide variety of different accommodation demands.
-This is true, for example, of the classification of the elements in chemistry, and the standard classification of (what are called) mineral species in geology.
-In each of these disciplines the compositional character of natural kind terms is exploited to "fine tune" these almost adequate categories to fit more particular accommodation demands.
+Many disciplines are like biology in that there are schemes of classification that-by themselves-are almost adequate for the satisfaction of a wide variety of different accommodation demands-for example, the classification of the elements in chemistry and the standard classification of (what are called) mineral species in geology.
+In each of these disciplines, the compositional character of natural kind terms is exploited to "fine-tune" these almost adequate categories to fit more particular accommodation demands.
 Thus, we speak, for example, of the isotopes of chemical elements, the different physical forms of elemental sulfur, and the different varieties of quartz in order to achieve more nearly complete accommodation.
-There is no persisting "elements problem" in chemistry, and there is no "species problem" in geology, precisely because by using suitable natural adjectival terms to modify other natural terms we can achieve accommodation, and it's merely a matter of convenience just how we do this.
-This is just the point made in section 1.3. that the compositional semantics of natural kind terms is important to the ways in which the accommodation demands of disciplinary matrices get satisfied.
+There is no persisting "elements problem" in chemistry and there is no "species problem" in geology precisely because by using suitable natural adjectival terms to modify other natural terms, we can achieve accommodation, and it's merely a matter of convenience just how we do this.
+This is just the point I made earlier-that the compositional semantics of natural kind terms is important to the ways in which the accommodation demands of disciplinary matrices get satisfied.

 Why can't we do this in biological taxonomy as well?
 The answer, I suggest, is that the compositional semantic structure of the standard Linnaean system of taxonomic nomenclature is inadequately flexible.
-Thus, for example, one might hope to take advantage of the tight homeostasis between the factors sustaining homeostasis within each particular species by settling (it might not matter exactly how) on some one reasonable way of defining the species level taxa and then satisfying the accommodation demands of explanatory programs not perfectly served by this classification by deploying additional natural adjectival terms to differentiate further between groups of organisms or populations.

-[Wilson 1996 suggests that the HPC conception of natural kinds might be used to formulate a more unified conception of species.
-This might be one way of carrying out his project.]
+Thus, for example, one might hope to take advantage of the tight homeostasis between the factors sustaining homeostasis within each particular species by settling (it might not matter exactly how) on some one reasonable way of defining the species-level taxa and then satisfying the accommodation demands of explanatory programs not perfectly served by this classification by deploying additional natural adjectival terms to differentiate further between groups of organisms or populations.
+(Wilson [1996 and chapter 7 in this volume] suggests that the HPC conception of natural kinds might be used to formulate a more unified conception of species.
+This might be one way of carrying out his project.)